+For a proper understanding of the interaction between a solid object and a granular surface, frictional property is the most important factor.
+Since granular frictional behaviors are quite diverse and complex, various efforts have been made to reveal the constitutive law of granular friction~(e.g., \cite{Pouliquen2006,daCruz2005,Kuwano2013}).
+Regarding the interaction between granular matter and objects, various friction-related phenomena have also been investigated (e.g., friction during plowing~\cite{Gravish:2010}, penetration~\cite{Schroter:2007}, and withdrawing~\cite{Furuta:2019}).
+Through these studies, our understanding of granular friction has been developed.
+However, these researches have not analyzed the combination of translational and rotational friction.

+In addition, some researchers examined frictional drag force exerting on an intruder in a granular bed~\cite{F.Pacheco:2009,Theodore:2010,V.L.Diaz:2020,Shashank:2023}.
+These researches clarified the friction (drag force) of translational and rolling motion.
+However, they focused on the drag force within a bulk granular bed.
+Thus, the details of drag force exerting on an object (sphere) rolling on a granular free surface have not been revealed by these studies.

-From the viewpoint of fundamental granular physics, some experiments concerning the relation between rolling sphere and granular surface have been carried out.
-For example, dynamics of a sphere rolling down on an inclined rough surface on which grains were glued has been examined~\cite{effects,energy,model}.
+Some experiments rolling a sphere on a granular surface have been carried out.
+For example, the dynamics of a sphere rolling down on an inclined rough surface on which grains were glued has been examined~\cite{effects,energy,model}.
 Measurement of the friction coefficient has also been performed for the sphere rolling down on a free granular surface.
-According to \cite{Blasio}, the friction coefficient due to energy dissipation is mainly dependent on the sphere's density and almost independent of the motion velocity.
+According to \cite{Blasio}, the friction coefficient characterizing energy dissipation is mainly dependent on the sphere's density and almost independent of the motion velocity.
 This research revealed that the energy dissipation is mainly caused by the sinking of the sphere object.
-However, quantitative evaluation of energy dissipation due to the sinking and slipping during the motion has not been carried out.
-When a basketball or a medicine ball rolls on the granular surface, the friction coefficient due to the rolling resistance was estimated by experiments and numerical simulations \cite{Stefaan}.
-However, this research was conducted under the no slip situation, so the stuck phenomenon could not be captured.
-Recently, Texier et al. studied the motion of sphere rolling down on an inclined granular surface~\cite{Melo}.
+However, a quantitative evaluation of energy dissipation due to the sinking and slipping during the motion has not been carried out.
+When a basketball or a medicine ball rolls on the granular surface, the friction coefficient characterizing the rolling resistance was estimated by experiments and numerical simulations \cite{Stefaan}.
+However, this research was conducted under the no-slip situation, so the stuck phenomenon could not be captured.
+Recently, Texier et al. studied the motion of a sphere rolling down on an inclined granular surface~\cite{Melo}.
 When a sphere was placed on a granular slope, the sphere's behavior depended on the slope angle and density ratio between the sphere and granular matter.
-This research mainly focused on acceleration motion of sphere.
-However, deceleration of the sphere rolling on a granular slope has not been studied.
+They mainly focused on the accelerative motion of the sphere.
+However, the deceleration of the sphere rolling up a granular slope has not been studied.
+While the motivation and setup of this study are quite simple, any systematic experiment on the motion of the sphere rolling up a granular slope has not been performed.